This is a live blogging presentation of the Mobile & Location Marketing Panel consisting of (be sure to refresh for live updates):

 The mobile realm is a constantly evolving process with many moving parts and stressing integration into your mobile strategy.
-I believe the phrase mobile will almost disappear and make way for large screen or small screen verbage, meaning the definition of “mobile” is constantly evolving.
+I believe the phrase mobile will almost disappear and make way for large screen or small screen verbiage, meaning the definition of “mobile” is constantly evolving.

-There is no seasonal fluctuations in car buying when using a tablet or iphone app, there is consistent growth.
+There is no seasonal fluctuations in car buying when using a tablet or iPhone app, there is consistent growth.
 While desktop/laptop use still maintains the normal car buying fluctuations.
 Mobile devices, regarding cars.com, are not cannibalizing the traffic that was originally brought in by desktops, there are in fact supplementing the traffic.

 3 years from now….how is mobile going to be able to incorporate itself into the buying process?
 Companies will be able to see how informed you are as soon as you step onto the car lot.
-They will also be able to track walk in traffic, and address local needs regarding various brands.
+They will also be able to track walk-in traffic and address local needs regarding various brands.
 You have to be willing

 Enhancing the user experience within your device.
 This could mean one on one video talks with dealers or virtual test drives with real-time spec updates.